umer-r/power-info/README.md

 # Installation
 ```
-- Download and Extract the zip file.
+- Download and Extract the zip file on Windows machine.
-OR
--
 ```
+### Dont Forget to Give Stars and a Follow :)

 # Usage
-### Run The script by right-clicking on windows machine and choosing "Run with powershell"
+### Run The script by right-clicking on windows machine and choosing "Run with powershell".
+### To Get the status of Bitlocker you need to run the script with administrator privileges.
-### Output
+## Output
 ```
 +-----------------------+
 | Credits @UmerMehmood_ |